This is the multi-page printable view of this section. Click here to print.

 Install CoCo with Helm

-Install the CoCo runtime using the Helm chart, substituting <VERSION> with the desired release version:
+Install the CoCo runtime using the Helm chart from the Confidential Containers charts repository.

 helm install coco oci://ghcr.io/confidential-containers/charts/confidential-containers \